-

 [ Abstract ]

-There are growing concerns that lax migration policy may undermine social stability.
+There are growing concerns that relaxed migration policy may undermine social stability.
 We study this issue by estimating the causal effect on labor unrest of China's recent reform to its internal migration institutions, which facilitated permanent settlement for migrants in small and medium sized cities.
-Using the reform's population cutoff rule as identifying variation, we find that the reform significantly reduced labor unrest.
-We suggest that one mechanism behind our finding is the enhancement of migrants' settlement intentions, which increases their dependence on the state and promotes more obedient behavior.
-Evidence shows that the reform raised the likelihood of migrants staying in their destinations.
-Through a novel causal mediation analysis, we find that heightened settlement intentions explain up to 27 percent of the reform's total effect on labor unrest.
-We find no evidence that the reform led to compositional changes among migrants, immediate deliveries of benefits to migrants, and tighter government social control.
-Our results highlight the influence of migration policy on stability by shaping migrants' prospects in their destinations.
+Exploiting variation due to the reform's population cutoff rule, we find that the reform significantly reduced labor unrest.
+We suggest that one important mechanism behind our finding is the enhancement of migrants' settlement intentions, which makes migrants less engaged in unrest to secure the opportunity of settlement offered by the reform.
+We provide evidence that the reform increased migrants' likelihood of remaining in their destinations.
+Through a novel causal mediation analysis, we find that heightened settlement intentions can explain 61 percent of decreased labor unrest due to the reform in the immediate term and 27 percent in the long term.
+We find no evidence that the reform led to compositional changes among migrants, delivery of benefits to migrants, or tighter government social control.
+Our results highlight how migration policy can influence stability by shaping migrants' attachment to their destinations.

 -